Skip to main content

 • Elevation gain: 575 feet

-This is an easy, well-marked trail and recommended for snowshoeing!
-It is a wonderful snowshoe destination, mainly because it freezes up the wet early stages of the trail as you pass by Huntley Pond.
-You won’t have to worry about any major icy conditions on this one, as the trail never gets too steep.
+This is a well-marked trail and recommended for snowshoeing.
+It is a wonderful snowshoe destination, mainly because it freezes up the typically-wet early stages of the trail as you pass by Huntley Pond.
 The ice formations on the cliffs and in the Hudson River are quite interesting.
-As a reminder: snowshoeing is a beloved winter past time; it can provide access to areas not seen by most in the summer.
 Since the Hudson is a swift moving river, we do not recommend that you step onto the ice that forms on the river.
 It is a dangerous activity to cross frozen water bodies.
+Be prepared for all winter conditions.

 Fishing